tvnn/netvisor/README.md

   <img src="./media/subnet.png" width="400" alt="Subnet">
 </p>

+**Infrastructure Services**: The discovery process identifies hosts providing infrastructure services (DNS, gateway, reverse proxy) on a subnet and flags them.
+You can edit this in the subnet if needed.

+**Organizational Subnets**: Subnets with 0.0.0.0/0 CIDR can be used to organize external resources (like internet services or remote hosts) that aren't on your local network but you want to include in your topology.

 ### Groups

 Groups let you visualize logical connections between services, such as a web app talking to its database, or representing network paths between different parts of your infrastructure.
 You'll need to create groups manually.